AlicanAkkus/Modular-Architecture-Hexagonal-Demo-Project/README.md

 * Implementing two microservices with spring boot
 * Designing the apis with hexagonal architecture
 * Packaging by functions and screaming architecture
-* Ports and adapter separate business from integration points
+* How Ports and adapters separate business from integration points
 * Writing behaviour focused unit tests at domain module
 * Writing integration tests isolated from business at infra module
 * Using gradle to configure microservices and modules